maxharlow/tutorials/opencorporates-api/README.md

 In this tutorial we're going to cover what an API is, and how we can use the OpenCorporates API as part of a data-driven investigation.

-***[Opencorporates](https://opencorporates.com/)***: An independent company which has scraped many of the world's company registries - such as the UK's [Companies House] - (https://beta.companieshouse.gov.uk/) into a single easily-searchable database.
-For example, [this] (https://opencorporates.com/companies/gb/00445790) is the entry for Tesco Plc.
+***[Opencorporates](https://opencorporates.com/)***: An independent company which has scraped many of the world's company registries - such as the UK's [Companies House](https://beta.companieshouse.gov.uk/) into a single easily-searchable database.
+For example, [this](https://opencorporates.com/companies/gb/00445790) is the entry for Tesco Plc.

 ***API***: Stands for Application Programming Interface.
 If websites are human interfaces, APIs are the interfaces for machines.
 Instead of serving up web pages, APIs serve up data, often in a file format called 'Json'.
 Unlike web pages, APIs have no styling or colouring.
 They do, however, provide data in an easy-to-use format, without resorting to scraping.
 In this case we will be using OpenCorporates' API to automate looking up companies in their database.